- Positive Discipline, as advocated by Jane Nelsen, emphasizes mutual respect over punishment for teaching children

 - Be available for your child.
 Engage in active listening, even if it’s hard because of either the emotional distress of your kid or his limited vocabulary.

 - Remember that your son is doing the best he can with the tools and capacities at hand.
 Help him control “bad” behaviors by figuring out the reasons behind them, and then either change the cause or heal the emotions associated to them.

 - Have age-appropriate expectations and be consistent with them.
 Explaining rules and how to obey them is essential.

-- Make time for your well-being is crucial.
+- Make time for your well-being.
 It might take some planning, but it might also make things easier for everyone.